a1928375/ControlFlowStatements/README.md

                 (i) Use n % 10 to extract the least-significant digit.
 	        (2) Use n = n / 10 to discard the least-significant digit.

+11. NumberPalindrome:

+	(1) Write a method called isPalindrome with one int parameter called number.
+The method needs to return a boolean.
+It should 		return true if the number is a palindrome number otherwise it should return false.
+Check the tips below for more info about 		palindromes.

+	(2) Example Input/Output

+		isPalindrome(-1221); → should return true
+		isPalindrome(707); → should return true
+		isPalindrome(11212); → should return false because reverse is 21211 and that is not equal to 11212.

+	(3) Tip

+		(i) What is a Palindrome number?
+A palindrome number is a number which when reversed is equal to the original number.
+For example: 121, 12321, 1001 etc.

+		(ii) Logic to check a palindrome number

+		(iii) Find the the reverse of the given number.
+Store it in some variable say reverse.
+Compare the number with reverse.
+If both are the the same then the number is a palindrome otherwise it is not.

+		(iv) Logic to reverse a number.
+Declare and initialize another variable to store the reverse of a number, for example 			reverse = 0.

+		(v) Extract the last digit of the given number by performing the modulo division (remainder).
+Store the last digit to 			some variable say lastDigit = num % 10.
+Increase the place value of reverse by one.
+To increase place value multiply the 		 reverse variable by 10 e.g. reverse = reverse * 10.
+Add lastDigit to reverse.
+Since the last digit of the number is 			processed, remove the last digit of num.
+To remove the last digit divide number by 10.
+Repeat steps until number is not 		equal to (or greater than) zero.

+		(vi) A while loop would be good for this coding exercise.

+		(vii) Be careful with negative numbers.
+They can also be palindrome numbers.
+Be careful with reversing a number, you 			will need a parameter for comparing a reversed number with the starting number (parameter).

+12. FirstAndLastDigitSum:

+	(1) Write a method named sumFirstAndLastDigit with one parameter of type int called number.

+	(2) The method needs to find the first and the last digit of the parameter number passed to the method, using a loop and return 	the sum of the first and the last digit of that number.
+If the number is negative then the method needs to return -1 to indicate 	 an invalid value.

+	(3) Example input/output

+		* sumFirstAndLastDigit(252); → should return 4, the first digit is 2 and the last is 2 which gives us 2+2 and the sum is 4.
+		* sumFirstAndLastDigit(257); → should return 9, the first digit is 2 and the last is 7 which gives us 2+7 and the sum is 9.
+		* sumFirstAndLastDigit(0); → should return 0, the first digit and the last digit is 0 since we only have 1 digit, which gives us 0+0 and the sum is 0.
+		* sumFirstAndLastDigit(5); → should return 10, the first digit and the last digit is 5 since we only have 1 digit, which gives us 5+5 and the sum is 10.
+		* sumFirstAndLastDigit(-10); → should return -1, since the parameter is negative and needs to be positive.